About AGP - the Single Page Report for Everyone

 - Sursumcorda & Thoughtworks under the guidance of long time IDC technical consultant, Dave Wesley, created AGP version 3.01, the CaptūrAGP® software

-- Through a grant from the Helmsley Charitable Trust, International Diabetes Center (IDC) brought together a group of diabetes experts to discuss the necessary data required in a standardized glucose report
+- Through a Helmsley Charitable Trust grant, International Diabetes Center (IDC) brought together a group of diabetes experts to discuss the necessary data required in a standardized glucose report

 - International Diabetes Center (IDC) suggested the AGP as a standardized glucose report

-- Abbott Diabetes Care licensed the AGP technical specifications
+- Abbott Diabetes Care licensed the first set of AGP technical specifications

 - Drs.
-Bergenstal, Mazze, and Cuddihy along with Ellie Strock, ANP, and David Wesley (Sursumcorda) developed the AGP version 2.5, an Excel-based tool for clinical trials.
+Bergenstal, Mazze, and Cuddihy along with Ellie Strock, ANP, and David Wesley (Sursumcorda) developed the AGP version 2.5 Excel-based tool for clinical trials.
 This was the first time the AGP included both statistics and a profile graph.